tweag/opam-nix/README.md

 → Scope
 ```

+`materialize` resolves a query in much the same way as `queryToScope`
+would, but instead of producing a scope it produces a JSON file
+containing all the package definitions for the packages required by
+the query.

-`materialize` produces a file containing package definitions, which
+`materializedDefsToScope` takes a JSON file with package defintions as
-can be later imported using
+produced by `materialize` and turns it into a scope.
+It is quick, does
-`materializedDefsToScope`. `materializedDefsToScope` does not use IFD
-or have any dependency on `opam` or `opam2json`, the drawback being a
+not use IFD or have any dependency on `opam` or `opam2json`.

-generated file commited to the repository.
+The drawback of materialization is having a generated file commited to
+your repository.

-There also is a convenience script that calls `materialize`, called
+There also is a convenience script that wraps `materialize`, called
 `opam-nix-gen`.
-You can call it to generate the defs, and then pass
+You can use it to generate the defs, and then pass
 that file to `materializedDefsToScope` in your `flake.nix`.